 Domestic servitude refers to a category of domestic workers (usually female) who work as servants, housekeepers, maids, and/or caregivers, often in private homes.
 In some cases, young women are lured with the promise of a good education and work, and when they arrive in the United States, they are exploited economically, physically, and/or sexually.
 Their passports or identification papers are taken away, and they are told they have to pay off the debt incurred for their travel, processing fees, and any other bogus expenses.
 Because they do not speak English, they find they have no other recourse but to endure exploitive working conditions .
 Unfortunately, as in many sectors of forced labor, there are no regulations to monitor the conditions under which domestic servants operate .

 Child labor can be viewed as a specific form of bonded labor or forced labor.
 However, not all child laborers have been trafficked.
 Child labor is defined by International Labour Organization (ILO) as economic labor performed by a child younger than 15 years of age.
 Child labor is deeply rooted in poverty and the infrastructure and political stability of the country as well as market forces .
 The ILO estimates that there are 168 million child laborers in the world .
-Between 2004 and 2008, there was a 15% decrease in the number of girls in child labor and a 24% decrease in the number of girls performing hazardous work.
-However, these numbers increased for boys in the same time period .
+Between 2000 and 2012 there was a nearly 33% decrease in the number of children in child labor.
+The reduction was greater for girls (40%) than for boys (25%).
 The largest numbers of child laborers are found in Asia and the Pacific region .

 The definition of child labor is controversial because the definitions for "work" and "childhood" are ambiguous and often culturally defined .
 On a conceptual level, work may be beneficial for the socialization and educational processes of children [20,56].
 So, it is important to differentiate between child work and child labor.
 Child work has been defined as activities that are supervised by an adult and that promote the development and growth of the child, while child labor does not benefit the child .
 Many definitions of child labor create a dichotomy whereby child work is considered not harmful while child labor has negative emotional, intellectual, and social consequences .
 Work that is exploitive for children has been defined as working long hours at a young age, work that is poorly compensated, and work that produces physical, social, and psychological stress that will hamper development, access to education, and self-esteem .
 The ILO adds that child labor is work that interferes, deprives, and interrupts schooling and places children in the position of trying to balance school and long work hours .